Apple or Blueberry Hand Pies, also Mini Pocket Pies, make fruit, berry or apple turnovers, made with a homemade pie filling and crust or store bought.

 Place another circle on top and pinch the edges completely together.

-Press pinched edge with the projecting prongs or spikes of your fork to seal up your mini pocket pie.
+Press pinched edge with the projecting prongs or spikes of your fork to seal up your mini pie.

 Scoop about a tablespoon or so of pie filling into the center of each pie crust circle and fold in half.